 Our industry is highly competitive and subject to rapid and significant change.
-While we believe that our development and commercialization experience, scientific knowledge and industry relationships provide us with competitive advantages, we face competition from pharmaceutical and biotechnology companies, including specialty pharmaceutical companies, and generic drug companies, academic institutions, government agencies and research institutions.
+While we believe that our development and commercialization experience, commercial strategy, Breakthrough Therapy Designation status, scientific knowledge and industry relationships provide us with competitive advantages, we face competition from pharmaceutical and biotechnology companies, including specialty pharmaceutical companies, and generic drug companies, academic institutions, government agencies and research institutions.

 There are a number of large pharmaceutical and biotechnology companies that currently market and sell drugs or are pursuing the development of drugs for the treatment of cancer for which we are developing our product candidates.
-For treatment of second and third line NSCLC with EGFR wild type, only PD-1, pemetrexed, ramucirumab + docetaxel and docetaxel are approved.
+For treatment of NSCLC with EGFR wild type, with PD-1 and pemetrexed have moved into first-line therapy, only the ramucirumab/docetaxel combination and docetaxel are effectively approved for treatment of second/third-line NSCLC.
 Bristol-Myers Squibb Company and Merck & Co., Inc. currently market and sell Opdivo (nivolumab) and Keytruda (pembrolizumab), respectively, both of which are PD-1 inhibitors.
-Eli Lilly and Company currently markets and sells Cyramza (ramucirumab).
-Moreover, a number of additional drugs are currently in ongoing Phase 3 clinical trials as second and third line treatments of NSCLC, and may become competitors if and when they receive regulatory approval.
+Lilly currently markets and sells Cyramza (ramucirumab).
+Moreover, a number of additional drugs are currently in ongoing Phase 3 clinical trials as second and third-line treatments of NSCLC, and may become competitors if and when they receive regulatory approval.